Wedding planning advice for 2020 couples

-I think it’s fair to say that we can scrap this summer for large get-togethers.
+I think it’s safe to say that we can scrap this year for large get-togethers.
 We were all waiting anxiously for Boris to announce the what’s and how's - not that what he said made much sense...
-The current guidance on GOV.COM says small wedding ceremonies will be able to go ahead from 1st June.
-If that is you, awesome but for most of you who booked a wedding for more than 50 guests, it's a kick in the teeth.
+The government guidance on GOV.COM said small weddings of up to 30 would have been allowed from 1st August.
+This was revoked by Boris yesterday and left us gutted all over again.
+Loads of couples, who already re-scheduled their wedding, opted to size down and go ahead.
+I'm sorry if this is you guys, it really sucks.
+If you still want to go ahead, scrapping reception because you just can't wait, congrats.
+But for most of you who already compromised on some loved ones, booked a wedding for more than 8 guests, it's a kick in the teeth.

-Most of you have hopefully managed to postpone your wedding date already (including vendors/suppliers), sent out ‘change of plan’ to your guests and are looking forward to your autumn/winter wedding, next year wedding or some even the year after that (as prime dates have got snapped up like hot cakes!).
+Most of you have hopefully managed to postpone your wedding date (including vendors/suppliers), sent out ‘change of plan’ to your guests and are looking forward to your next year or some even the year after that (as prime dates have been snapped up like hot cakes!).

-Loads of you have booked a weekday or a Sunday, too eager to say I do, which I totally get and love.
+Loads of you would have booked a weekday or a Sunday date, not wanting to wait 2 years, too eager to say I do, which I totally get and love.
+Who cares.

-And some of you eloped, gave Covid the middle finger, put your wedding clobber on, got hitched in the garden (with your pals and family waching on zoom), eat cake, and got drunk on bubbly (or corona beer).
+And some of you eloped, gave Covid the middle finger, put your wedding clobber on, got hitched in the garden (with your pals and family watching on zoom), eat cake, and got drunk on bubbly.
 Massive congrats!
 We can plan a proper knees up when this blows over.

-Let’s talk about how to postpone your wedding if you haven’t done so already.
+Let’s talk about how to postpone your wedding (again) if you haven’t done so already.